bmarmolejo/bmarmolejo/README.md

    - [My Portfolio](https://github.com/bmarmolejo/portfolio)
    - [EnoBot](https://github.com/bmarmolejo/enobot), a web application designed to predict the flavor profile of wines
    - [Olympic Games Calendar](https://github.com/bmarmolejo/olympics), a calendar to display games and activities for the Paris 2024 Olympic Games
+   - [Mazatlan Vacation Rental](https://github.com/bmarmolejo/mazatlan), a website for a vacation rental property in Mazatlan, Mexico.
 - 🌱 I’m currently learning **Tailwind CSS, TypeScript, Python**
 - 👯 Collaborating: Open to joining forces to develop innovative and exciting projects.
 Interested in circular economy, sustainability, eCommerce, sports and food and wine app developments.
 - ⚡ Fun fact 🍳 **I love cooking** and 🍷 **learning about wine**.